siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Examples**

-The following query creates an indexed event table named `RoomTypeTable` using attribute `roomNo` as the index key.
+This query creates an indexed event table named `RoomTypeTable` with the `roomNo` attribute as the index key.

 ```sql
 @Index('roomNo')